EastonThewes/taren/Taren (World)/Regions/Caerwyn/Regions/Vaeldrin/Vaeldrin Settlements/Valleyrest/Places/The Expanding Cave.md

 # The Tavern
 The players are gathered at *[[Valleyrest]]* in the evening on a dreary and rainy day.
 There are about thirty people gathered in the tavern enjoying dinner and socializing.

+Carrick is already in the tavern, enjoying some food and drink when his younger brother, Taren enters.
+He approaches Carrick and takes a seat.

+> "Seris says you're heading for Rivermere tomorrow.
+She tried to hide the letter hoping to spare my feelings."

 Suddenly the door flies open an standing int he doorway is a Human woman, drenched from the rain outside.
-She is hyperventil
+She looks distressed and enters into the tavern.
+All eyes are on her as she says

+> "He went in... he... he went in..."

+The